DataStax-Academy/zdm-scenario-katapod/step7.md

 From this point on, the data on Target will not diverge from Origin until the moment you decide to cut over and neglect Origin altogether.

-_At this point, you might wonder whether Target is actually capable of sustaining the read workload your applications demand.
+_🗒️ At this point, you might wonder whether Target is actually capable of sustaining the read workload your applications demand.
 Well, the perfect way to address this concern is to have the proxy perform "read mirroring".
 Read on to find out._